casouri/collab-mode/src/README.md

-To keep the synchronization between the editor and the collab process, the editor has to block user input, send new ops to the collab process, receive remote ops, apply remote ops, and resume handling user input.
+To keep the synchronization between the editor and the collab process, the editor has to block user input, send new ops to the collab process, apply remote ops, and resume handling user input.
 The creation of new ops (which happens on the editor) has to be synchronized with everything else in the control algorithm (which happens on the collab process).
-The editor doesn’t have to pull the collab process constantly: the collab process can send the editor a notification when remote ops arrive, and the editor can send new ops (or an empty list of new ops when there isn’t any) to the collab process and receive remote ops.
+The editor doesn’t have to pull the collab process constantly: the collab process can send the editor a notification when remote ops arrive, and the editor can send new ops (or an empty list of new ops when there aren’t any) to the collab process and receive remote ops.

-On the collab process side, it don’t process ops received from the server until the editor initiates a new round of send-local-op-receive-remote-op.
+On the collab process side, it don’t process remote ops received from the server until the editor initiates a new round of send-local-op-process-remote-op.
 The collab process just stores newly arrived op in a buffer, pretending they have not arrived yet.
 When the editor blocks user input and sends local ops, the collab process processes these local ops first, pretending that they happened before